-If SCCCS operates an LEA for special education, SCCCS shall be solely responsible for conducting special education assessments deemed necessary and appropriate by SCCCS.
-The Principal will be responsible for gathering all pertinent information and sharing such information with Ocean View School District and/or SELPA (where applicable according to SELPA policies).
+SCCCS II shall be solely responsible for conducting special education assessments deemed necessary and appropriate by SCCCS II.
+The Principal will be responsible for gathering all pertinent information and sharing such information with SELPA (where applicable according to SELPA policies).
 Information gathered will be used as tools to determine the student's disability, eligibility for services, and determining the nature and extent of required services.
 Assessment procedures will be conducted in the student's primary language, and an interpreter will be provided if needed.
 The types of assessments that may be used for determining eligibility for specialized instruction and services will include, but not limited to: